HCC7952889662/EE658_DFT/README.md

 # EE658_DFT
-### This project is for 2020 EE658 at University of Southern California.
+### This project is for FALL2020 Course EE658 at University of Southern California.

 ## Fast Simulation:
 ```Bash